vtex/vtex-courses/courses/basic-blocks/03_infocard/en.md

 >
 ## Activity

-1. In the `home.jsonc` file, based on the code above, create the `info-card#button-left` right under the infocard: `info-card#button-right`.
-This new infocard must implement the following props:
+1. In the `home.jsonc` file, based on the code above, create the `info-card#button-left` right under the info card: `info-card#button-right`.
+This new info card must implement the following props:

     - The title must be `Shining chrome`
     - A link type call-to-action with the following text instead of a button: `Go to Collection`